Marino Law | Gold Coast Law Firm

 • information and referral stage: the DA may be referred to other government departments or entities that have an interest in the development.
 These are called referral agencies

-• referral agencies can either be a concurrence agency (which can direct refusal or approval) or an advice agency (which can only give non-binding advice)
+• referral agencies can either be a concurrence agency (which can direct refusal or approval) or an advice agency (which can only give non-binding advice).
+The Planning Regulation 2017 sets out when referral agencies are required

 • the assessment manager and referral agencies may also request further information from the applicant.
 The applicant does not have to provide this information however the assessment manager and referral agency will base their decision on the information provided